IDRnD/VoxTube/README.md

 The dataset (meta) is distributed under the **CC BY-NC-SA 4.0 [LICENSE](https://github.com/IDRnD/VoxTube/LICENSE)**.

-For the details please see the [dataset main page](https://www.idrnd.ai/resources/downloads/voxtube).
+For the details please visit the [dataset main page](https://idrnd.github.io/VoxTube).